sourcegraph/handbook/content/engineering/search/iteration_log.md

     - The frontend work is in place to ship search expressions.
 I will be tying it together and adding docs.
 I will also activate query syntax highlighting and hovers for our next release, and will make progress on that this iteration.
 - **Work log:**
     - 2020-11-20: We have stable and feature-complete regexp highlighting for all patterns/fields and preliminary structural search and hover support.
 I also helped with release this week, unblocking various search regression testing, and backend code cleanup.
 My next week will focus on completing search expression work and feature-complete smart query hovers.
+    - 2020-11-27: I refactored frontend code to account for search expressions and handle query transformation for UI toggles correctly.
+Didn't get a chance to update search expression documentation, will catch up to that in a day or two's worth of work.
+I implemented and activated hovers for regular expressions
+🎉.

 ### Search context prototyping
 - **Owner(s):** Farhan